Dolly de Leon: Early life and background

-Dolly Earnshaw de Leon was born on April 12, 1969, in Manila, Philippines.
+De Leon was born on April 12, 1969, in Manila, Philippines.
 She is the youngest child of parents who are native of Ilocos and Visayas.
 Her father, Juan de Leon Jr., worked as an engineer.
 Her mother, Rosie de Leon, was a homemaker and a professional bowler, who earned a gold medal when the Philippines won the team event at the 1983 Southeast Asian Games.
 Her maternal grandfather, Manuel Earnshaw, was an opera singer who performed at the Manila Metropolitan Theater.
 She has an older brother, who is seven years her senior.
 Growing up, she considered herself an introvert: "I didn't have any playmates.
 I would talk to myself, my dolls.
 I would dress up.
 Typical kid [who's] always living in a fantasy world."
 De Leon disliked school and has stated that she disobeyed rules and "wanted to do things [her] way".
 Although she struggled academically, De Leon excelled in the performing arts.
 She acted in school theater productions and was a member of the drama, dance, and glee clubs.

 De Leon attended the University of the Philippines Diliman, where she majored in theater arts.
 Her interest in pursuing a career in acting began when she served as a wardrobe supervisor for the stage productions: "I would watch behind in the wings at the backstage and was so amazed at what they were doing and that's when I really fell in love with theater ...
 I want to do stage plays."
 De Leon's first acting assignment was in a play written by Floy Quintos and directed by Tony Mabesa, portraying a rural laundrywoman.
 Despite having brief speaking parts, she described it as "one of [her] best theater experiences".
 She considered Mabesa as a mentor who trained her using an "acting-for-dummies style" process, and credits professor Jose Estrella for teaching acting techniques to prepare her for playing roles on film and television.
 During this period, she appeared in several plays, including Harold Pinter's Old Times and Samuel Beckett's Waiting for Godot.
 Her other roles include the protagonist Portia in William Shakespeare's The Merchant of Venice and the dual parts of a nurse and a messenger in the Greek tragedy Medea.